TrelisResearch/arc-agi-2025/README.md

 ```

 ### Quick Start - Training/Fine-tuning
 Get started on a GPU (e.g. by booting up the runpod template above on an H100 SXM), and then navigate to `llm_python/fine-tuning/unsloth_arc_finetuning_soar.ipynb` in a jupyter terminal.
+Before running that notebook, adjust the values in the side-by-side config.yaml .

 ### UV Project Discovery